 can do it by hand with sufficient enthusiasm.
 The reason we

-describe the food processor method here is becasue this may work
+describe the food processor method here is because this recipe may

-best if the bubbles from excessive beating are held in place by
+work best if the bubbles from excessive beating are held in place

 Note: you will have to experiment with the amount of mixture, heat